cmse822/project-2-pi-by-mpi-team-11/report/README.md

 Running time for number of ranks=20: 0.044228

 The running times for these 5 different runs are very similar since the same number of rounds have to be executed on each rank per run.
-There is more computation as we increase ranks but these computations are being parallelized.
-There is a slight increase in running time if we keep on adding ranks and this slight increase will become stable as we increase the number of ranks.
+There is more computation to be done as we increase ranks but these computations are being parallelized.
+There is a slight increase in running time if we keep on adding ranks and this slight increase will become stable as we keep increasing the number of ranks.
 This stable slight increase is due to the added setup time and because of the reduce operation time increase.
 That being said, it doesn't seem to be a problem when compared with the added number of needed computation (number of rounds).
 This is a weak scaling study.